“ceol, cultúr, craic” – the Celtic Music club

-Each Monday evening, from 7:30 – 9:00 pm, you can join a slow, Celtic-tunes session, and learn Celtic instrumental dance tunes – reels, jigs, hornpipes, marches, polkas and more.
+At the moment (September 2021), each Tuesday evening, from 6:30 – 8:30 pm, you can join a moderately-paced, Celtic-tunes session, and learn Celtic instrumental dance tunes – reels, jigs, hornpipes, marches, polkas and more.

 What are “sessions”?

 “Sessions” are basically gatherings of people for the purpose of playing music together.
-This is a tradition in celtic music, still widely practiced.
+This is a tradition in celtic music, still widely practiced – all around the world, truly.

 While, in theory, all players are welcome at all sessions, the truth is that particular sessions tend to be for players of a certain level.
 If you’re not at that level, you may not get as much out of the session as you’d like.

 Very generally speaking, sessions break down in to a two types – slow and fast.
-Yet, even the so-called “slow” sessions usually play a bit too fast for beginners, and all session participants expect that you’ll have the tunes memorized.
+Yet, even the so-called “slow” sessions usually play a bit too fast for beginners, and all session participants expect that you’ll have the tunes memorized – except for ours!

 Each session will have a genre focus, such as Irish music or Scottish music.
 At some sessions, songs will be the focus; at most, however, the focus is on instrumental dance music (jigs, reels, horpipes, strathspeys, and so on).

-This is a special slow session, focusing primarily on the instrumental dance music of Ireland.
-The goal of this session is to bridge the gap between learning to play an instrument and getting to the point where you can go out and join in a public session.
+Many, many years ago, when we began this session, it was a special, super-slow session, focusing primarily on the instrumental dance music of Ireland.
+The goal of this session was to bridge the gap between learning to play an instrument and getting to the point where you can go out and join in a public session.

-During each session, you’ll play through a variety of tunes, slowly building a repertoire of the most popular and commonly played tunes (see the related article, “what tunes should I learn?“).
-You’ll learn the tunes by ear; by reading music; and by listening to others play.
-For many of the tunes, you’ll be provided with sheet music as part of the session.
+During each session, we play through a variety of tunes, slowly building a repertoire of the most popular and commonly played tunes (see the related article, “what tunes should I learn?“).
+We learn the tunes by ear; by reading music; and by listening to others play.
+For most of the tunes, we use sheet music as part of the session.

-From time to time, you’ll also learn about celtic culture, music history, and music theory – as the music often prompts related questions.
+As a bonus, we also socialize a fair bit, and we share what we know about celtic culture, music history, and music theory – as the music often prompts related questions.

 Most western folk instruments will fit in nicely at the session, with the most common instruments used in Celtic music being the fiddle, mandolin, guitar, 4-string tenor banjo, flute, accordion, tin whistle, cittern, and uilleann pipes.